-I start by reminding myself that no matter where I am or what I’m doing, I can always ground myself by focusing my attention on my breathing.
-When my go-go-go is brought to an abrupt halt by a long line at the grocery store, or I’ve otherwise hit a wall and find myself completely overwhelmed – the simple practice of focusing on my breath and releasing muscular tension in my shoulders helps me center and slow down.
+I start by reminding myself that no matter where I am or what I’m doing, I can always ground myself by focusing on my breathing.
+When my go-go-go is brought to an abrupt halt by a long line at the grocery store, or I’ve otherwise find myself completely overwhelmed – the simple practice of focusing on my breath and releasing muscular tension helps me center and slow down.
 This is the reason I do the Practice multiple times a day.
 I anchor the Practice to things I do routinely and do it whenever I think about it.
 (Getting caught in a long line at the grocery is a perfect time!)

 Incorporating mindful moments into my day helps me be more present, no matter what is happening.
 The more I practice these simple mindfulness tools throughout my day, the more likely it is I’ll be able to stay calm when stress threatens to knock me off kilter.

 So, if you’re looking to employ mindful moments as an antidote to stress even before it hits, here are 10 suggestions.

 10 Mindful Moments

 The Practice – releasing muscular tension through the breath.

 The Practice is always the 1st step to maintaining your balance in the face of challenge.
 Put your attention on your breathing a few times a day, even when you don’t feel particularly stressed.
 Notice where you’re holding physical tension as you inhale deeply.
 Then let it go on the exhale as you allow your shoulders to relax and slide down your back.
 Continue for a few mindful moments and notice the tension start to dissipate.
 You can do this any time, wherever you are, when you’re sitting, standing or lying down.
 Use the Practice while you’re driving, in a meeting, on your walk, waiting in line at the grocery, in the waiting room at your doctor’s office – really any time.